 While engaging in PMP Exam Simulation as a form of practice or review is a good move, one can only be as confident in the real thing when the result of the simulation is encouraging.
 But just like immersing oneself in a video game, satisfaction in playing the game and manipulating the console can only be achieved by reading the manual, or at least knowing what the controls are.

-Likewise, the PMP 5 Exam Simulator is one way to practise, but to emerge victorious, you’ve got to read the manual.
 The manual of success for the PMP Certification and the field of project management is the PMBOK 5th Edition.
 A PDF eBook of the PMBOK 5th Edition is available for free download from the Project Management Institute provided you are already a member, although you may also want to purchase the hardcover book to keep on your shelf.

 https://techwombat.com/pmbok-guide-5th-edition-now-off-the-press-book-pdf/https://techwombat.com/wp-content/uploads/2013/07/PMBOK-5th-Edition-Guide-Amazon.pnghttps://techwombat.com/wp-content/uploads/2013/07/PMBOK-5th-Edition-Guide-Amazon-150x150.pngBusinessFeaturedpmp,project management institute,project management professionalThe Project Management Institute recently announced the fifth edition of the Project Management Body of Knowledge (PMBOK) Guide, available in hardcover and Kindle format as well as PDF online.
 PMBOK 5th Edition is eagerly awaited by project management professionals in light of the addition of one more knowledge area...Tom DavisTom Davis1234321@mailblip.comAuthorTom is a technical contributor at TechWombat.
 He enjoys writing about IT, open source, electronics, and other geeky arcana.TechWombat